siddharthdivi/siddharthdivi.github.io/aboutme.md

 subtitle: Since you've come so far , why not read the remainder ?
 ---

-_I'm Siddharth Divi , a Computer Science graduate student at Purdue University, West Lafayette.
-I'm also a Graduate Teaching Assistant for a graduate level course, CS529 : Security Analytics.
+_I'm Siddharth Divi , a Computer Science graduate student at Purdue University (2019 - 2021), West Lafayette.
+I'm also a Graduate Teaching Assistant for a graduate level course, CS529 : Security Analytics. _
-I'm interested in pursuing my Master's abroad in the fall of 2019 in Computer Science with Data Science or Machine Learning, as my major (specialization)._

 _I used to work as a part-time undergraduate research assistant and teaching assistant at Solarillion Foundation for close to 2.5 years._